lucasfreirec/oop/Maze/README.md

 The A* algorithm found the shortest path in a graph where the transition between connected nodes had an associated cost.
 In this case, each cell of the maze was a node in the graph.
 The cells were connected to their 8 neighboring cells, and the cost of moving from one cell to another was the distance between the centers of the cells.

 ---
 This README was automatically generated from the provided project specifications.
+TESTE